-- To promote self-efficiency, communication/consent, healthy relationships, stress management skills, and drug and alcohol awareness.
+- To promote self-efficacy, communication/consent, healthy relationships, stress management skills, and drug and alcohol awareness.

 - Provide parents and caregivers with resources and tools to support their teen and communicate with them more effectively about their health.